Xenonsmurf/Ashita-4-Plugins-and-Addons/zonename/README.md

 1. Login to your character in FFXI
 2. Type /addon load zonename

-## How to have windower load it automatically:
+## How to have Ashita load it automatically:
 1. Go to your windower folder
 2. Open the file **_Ashita4/scripts/default.txt_**
 3. Add /addon load zonename to the list of addons to load under "Load Plugins and Addons"